 For group 2, the professional sector has the largest impact on the FTETC: Employees in the private sector earn on average around 100'000 CHF more than employees working for the government.
 The hierarchy is almost equally important.
 Education abroad also has a significant positive impact on the FTETC.
 For other positive impacts, such as the marital status, it seems plausible that this is merely a correlation between age as driver and the fact that older people are more likely to be married than younger ones.

-mean_FTETC Median_FTETC
+Please refer to the appendix for a more detailed view on the group 2 data and the FTETC analysis.

+Mean FTETC (in thd.)
+Median FTETC (in thd.)

 Group 1 166.2 155.7

 Group 2 329.4 297.0

 All 189.1 166.2

-Figure 8: mean and median FTETCs, Group 1 vs. Group 2
+No Figure 8: Mean and median FTETCs, Group 1 vs. Group 2.